CanDIG/CanDIGv2/docs/install-docker.md

 LOCAL_IP_ADDR=<your local IP>
 ```
 Where `<your local IP>` is your local network IP (e.g. 192.168.x.x)

+If you can see the data portal at http://candig.docker.internal:5080/, your installation was successful.

+Confirm your installation with the [automatic tests](/docs/ingest-and-test.md).

 ### Old
 The `init-docker` command will initialize CanDIGv2 and set up docker networks, volumes, configs, secrets, and perform other miscellaneous actions needed before deploying a CanDIGv2 stack.
 Running `init-docker` will override any previous configurations and secrets.